dankuck/vue-easeljs/README.md

 >
 ```

-Still other times, the frames are different sizes or are on different images.
+Other times, the frames are different sizes or are on different images.

 In that case, this format will be required: